tengstrand/lein-polylith/readme.md

 ### Workflow

 A natural way of working with the Polylith is this:
-1. change code and/or add tests
+1. Change code and/or add tests
-2. run tests from your development environment
+2. Run tests from your development environment
-3. repeat 1 and 2 till you become confident
+3. Repeat 1 and 2 till you become confident
-4. execute `lein polylith build`
+4. Execute `lein polylith build`
    - if fails => go to 1.
    - if ok => commit to local git repo
-5. go to 1 or push to global git repo.
+5. Go to 1 or push to global git repo.

 This is a very pleasant and efficient way of working because you can access all components of interest from the REPL (1 and 2).
 The [build](#build) command (4) will only compile and run tests for affected components which will save more and more time the bigger the system grows.
 Finally you push your changes (5) and then the same plugin code will be executed on the CI server so if it worked locally you can be quite confident that it will also work on the server.